searchx-framework/searchx/README.md

 # Last version

 SearchX is in continuous development.
 The last version date and stable version is from <b>July 2018</b>.

-# Docker

-SearchX can be deployed with all the required components using `docker-compose`,  check the **Docker** folder for instructions.